Sales & Support: +1 (480) 360-6463

 Candidates who wish to become Optometric Technicians must complete training programs in accredited schools in order to receive the certification needed for the practice.

-Many Optometric Technicians begin their careers by being Optometric Assistants or receptionists in the optometry offices where they can receive on-the-job training and first-hand experience for the Optometric Technician job title.
+Many Optometric Technicians begin their careers by being Optometric Assistants or receptionists in optometry offices where they can receive on-the-job training and first-hand experience for the Optometric Technician job title.

-How Much To Pay an Optometric Technician When Hiring
+How Much to Pay an Optometric Technician when hiring?

 Optometric Technicians typically earn between $18,500 and $35,500 per year.
 Their median annual salary is around $28,438.